|Program||Bachelor of Science in Food, Nutrition and Health|

 I have spent countless hours reading books and articles about plant-based eating and how it can be used as a means to heal our bodies and illnesses.
 Our health care system is overwhelmed and while I recognize that some diseases require more intense treatments, my mind often wonders what would happen if we invested more time and resources into preventative healthcare rather than waiting until we are already ill.
 Knowledge provides the opportunity for change.
 I would love to dedicate time to further researching the implications of eating a plant-based diet not only relating to our physical health, but also our mental health.
 If more people understood the power of what we eat, the magnitude of its effect on our bodies, then maybe we would see more people being proactive with their health and fewer desperate for medical care.

 What is still on your UBC bucket list?

-I would love to go on exchange.
-That is the one thing, out of everything, that I have committed myself to.
+I am going on exchange to Australia!
 Everything about traveling to a new country, learning in a new school, meeting new people, and becoming more culturally aware is beyond exciting to me.
-The opportunity to learn about nutrition and health from different perspectives, reflective of cultural differences across the world would expose me to what I believe to be invaluable knowledge.
+The opportunity to learn about nutrition and health from different perspectives, reflective of cultural differences across the world will expose me to what I believe to be invaluable knowledge.

 Interested in studying in the Faculty of Land and Food Systems?
 Learn more here!